API

 What a webhook does

 The read API answers when you ask it.
-A webhook is the other way around: you give dist0 a URL, and every time a new signal shows up for your project we send it there right away.
-That's what no-code tools like Zapier, Make, and n8n plug into as a trigger — and you can point it at your own app just as easily.
+A webhook is the other way around: you give dist0 a URL, and when a new signal shows up for your project we send it there.
+That's what no-code tools like Zapier, Make, and n8n plug into as a trigger — and you can point it at your own app too.

 Webhooks are part of the Pro plan.

-3. Tick which signals fire it — buyer pains, competitor mentions, or both.
+3. Under What to send, tick which signals fire it — buyer pains, competitor mentions, self-promotions, or any mix.
+All three are ticked to start.

-You can turn the URL off at any time without deleting it, and edit the URL or the signal types whenever you want.
+You can turn the URL off without deleting it, and edit the URL or the signal types.

 What we send